HariSekhon/Knowledge-Base/github-actions.md

   MY_VAR: "${{ inputs.my_var }}"
 ```

 This will quote any shell escape sequences.
-This of this like SQL parameterized queries to avoid SQL Injection.
+This is like SQL parameterized queries to avoid SQL Injection.

 In Shell step just use it as a normal enviroment variable.